 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach summarizes his contributions to MD Anderson and the growth his work on higher degrees has offered him.
+In this chapter, Dr. Leach summarizes his contributions to MD Anderson and the growth his work on higher degrees has offered him.
 He first stresses that MD Anderson has undergone exponential growth and moved to a more businesslike structure, and he underscores that an institution must be self-sufficient so it is free to reinvent itself.

 Dr. Leach then says he has been pleased to have a role guiding the finances and structure for the institution’s accomplishments, which have come through the efforts of fantastic doctors, scientists, and research support.